The InFORMed Project

 - Feedback indicates that these are not what participants want or need to make an informed decision to participate in research.

-- In 2016 a working group developed a new National PICF template for interventional studies, however uptake and engagement was limited due primarily to the new template not receiving endorsement from the NHMRC.
+- In 2016, a working group developed a new National PICF template for interventional studies, however uptake and engagement was limited.

 - There is a common view that the templates on the NHMRC website need a significant overhaul to create shorter, less complex, more participant friendly version.